-When Rose was in her late teens she and her mother, Jackie, were living in the Powell Estate in South London.
-Rose worked as a shop assistant at Henrik’s Department Store.
-She entered into a relationship with Mickey Smith some time before 2005.
-(Rose, The End Of Time)
+While Rose was in her late teens, she and her mother, Jackie, were living in the Powell Estate.
+(Aliens of London) Rose worked as a shop assistant at Henrik’s Department Store.
+(Rose) She entered into a relationship with Mickey Smith some time before 2005.
+(Rose, The End of Time)

-At one point, she was asked by Mickey’s friend Vic to pose for his photography.
+At one point, she was asked by Mickey’s friend Vic to pose for photographs.
 However, as he wanted her to pose in just her knickers, Rose declined.
 (The Stone Rose)

-When she was about nineteen Rose had her first encounter with the Doctor just after midnight on 1 January, 2005.
-Whilst walking home with her mother, Rose stumbled into the Tenth Doctor who was dying from radiation poisoning.
+When she was about nineteen, Rose had her first encounter with The Doctor just after midnight on 1 January, 2005.
+Whilst walking home with her mother, Rose stumbled into the Tenth Doctor, who was dying from radiation poisoning after defeating The Master and saving Wilfred Mott.
 Mistaking him for a drunk, she asked if he was all right, and told him the date when he asked.
-The Doctor told her that 2005 was going to be a good year for her.
-Smiling, Rose continued home.
-(The End Of Time)
+The Doctor told her that 2005 was going to be a great year for her.
+Smiling, Rose continued on to the estate.
+(The End of Time)

 MEETING THE DOCTOR AGAIN